amishbisaria/Compound-Interest-Calculator/README.md

 -cd to folder and use cmd prompt to start flask server with command "python app.py"

--put in numbers and click calculate
+-put in numbers and click calculate to invoke REST API and display calculations

+-You can also check for error messages by checking the console using ctrl-shift-i in google chrome